 Joab built David's throne and would not be ruled by it — the man the kingdom could not do without, and could not finally keep.

 We meet Joab over a sword and lose him at an altar.
-Between those two points he stands at the center of nearly every war David fights and every fight over David's throne — and he is the hardest figure in the book to file.
-The quick reading files him fast, and the tradition has filed him two opposite ways.
-The slow reading is the argument: read the whole record, and the labels don't fit, because the man underneath them is doing work the story needs done and the story's hero cannot do himself.
+Between those two points he stands at the center of nearly every war David fights and every fight over David's throne, and he is the hardest figure in the book to file.
+Readers who stop on him at all tend to settle him quickly, and the tradition has settled him two opposite ways: the bloody-handed villain, or the loyal enforcer undone by his temper.
+Each verdict keeps half the record and discards the other half.
+The argument of this Study is the slow reading: set the verdicts down, follow the narrator's own care — the names, the repetitions, the scenes he lingers on — and a more specific man comes up than either label was built to hold.

-He was commander of David's army for most of the reign — in Chronicles he earns the post by being first to strike the Jebusite stronghold when David takes Jerusalem (1 Chr 11:6) — and he is the indispensable instrument of David's consolidation of power.
-By the second half of the story the pattern is fixed: "David sent Joab" and the army to war "but David remained at Jerusalem" (2 Sam 11:1) — the verse that opens the Bathsheba affair.
+He commanded David's army for most of the reign.
+Chronicles says he earned the post by being first up the shaft to take the Jebusite stronghold when David captured Jerusalem (1 Chr 11:6).
+And the placement Chronicles gives him at the end is its own quiet statement: after a long roster of the kingdom's apparatus — twelve monthly divisions of twenty-four thousand men, the tribal officers, the stewards of the royal property, the king's counselors — the very last clause of the chapter is "and the general of the king's army was Joab" (1 Chr 27:34).
+The whole machinery of the state is enumerated, and the last word is his.
+The same chapter holds the other half of him too: "Joab the son of Zeruiah began to number, but he did not finish, because wrath came on Israel for it" (1 Chr 27:24).
+Capstone and caveat, in one chapter.
+By the second half of the Samuel narrative the pattern is fixed: "David sent Joab" and the army to war "but David remained at Jerusalem" (2 Sam 11:1) — the verse that opens the Bathsheba affair.
 The wars that build the kingdom are increasingly Joab's; the king is more often the man who stays home.

-Abner proposes the deadly "play" of twelve against twelve and Joab assents (2:14); the field is named Helkath-hazzurim and the day turns into open battle.
-When the rout breaks and Abner calls out — "Shall the sword devour for ever?" — Joab breaks off the pursuit (2:28), though he grants the chase would otherwise have run till morning.
+Abner proposes the deadly "play" of twelve against twelve and Joab assents (2:14); the field becomes open battle.
+When the rout breaks and Abner calls out — "Shall the sword devour forever?" — Joab breaks off the pursuit (2:28).
 The spark and the restraint are both his; the form of it was Abner's to set.

-When Abner defects to David and is sent off in peace, Joab fetches him back without David's knowledge and kills him in the gate of Hebron — "for the blood of Asahel," and removing the man most likely to displace him.
+When Abner defects to David and is sent off in peace, Joab fetches him back without David's knowledge and kills him in the gate of Hebron, for the blood of Asahel and for the rival most likely to displace him.

 Having taken the Ammonite capital, he summons David to deliver the final blow so the city bears the king's name, not the general's — a glimpse of his political instinct.

-He maneuvers David, through the wise woman of Tekoa, into bringing the exiled Absalom home — steadying the succession.
+Through the wise woman of Tekoa he maneuvers David into bringing the exiled Absalom home, steadying the succession.

 Ordered to "deal gently" with the rebel son, he kills Absalom — already defeated and caught in the oak — with his own hand, and the coup that drove David from Jerusalem ends that day.